How to use the ceil() function in Python

 Basic ceil operations

-With the fundamentals of math.ceil() covered, you can apply it to more complex scenarios, work with different numeric types, or even create a custom version.
+While the basic use of math.ceil() is straightforward, you can also apply it to more complex expressions or even create your own ceiling function.

 Using ceil with variables and expressions